NguyenDoan85/Social-Network/README.md

 ## Description 🔍

-- An application that used mysql database backend for an Social-Network site.
+- An application that used mongoose and mongoDB backend for an Social-Network site.

 ## User Story 💡